To establish a program for the licensing of Internet poker by States and federally recognized Indian tribes, and for other purposes.

 Length: 102 pages

-This bill was introduced on July 11, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 11, 2013, in a previous session of Congress, but it did not receive a vote.

 Jul 11, 2013